 Prior to September 2007, the effective grant date for all equity awards to our named executive officers was the date on which the Compensation Committee or the Board approved the grant.
 Historically, this was accomplished through actions by unanimous written consent.
 In September 2007, our Board adopted a policy providing for approval of equity awards in advance of a future effective grant date.
-We follow this granting policy as a best practice approach recommended by outside counsel to ensure all equity awards comply with applicable laws and regulations.
-All stock options granted to the named executive officers have a per share exercise price equal to the fair market value of our common stock on the grant date.
+We follow this granting policy as a best practice approach recommended by outside counsel.
+All stock options granted to the named executive officers have a per share exercise price equal to the fair market value of a share of our common stock on the grant date.